Petroleum and Chemical Bulk Storage Decisions

-If you plan to store petroleum products or certain types of hazardous substances, you can count on detailed regulation whether you choose underground orabove ground storage tanks.
+If you plan to store petroleum products or certain types of hazardous substances, you can count on detailed regulation whether you choose above ground or underground storage tanks (ASTs or USTs).
 Stringent standards are aimed at overall public health and environmental protection, but primarily ensuring that our groundwater remains safe, because half the nation’s drinking water comes from this source.

 An underground storage tank (UST) is defined by the US Environmental Protection Agency as any tank and connecting underground piping that holds at least ten percent of its combined volume underground.
 The EPA regulates all USTs used to store specified hazardous substances or petroleum.

 Above ground storage tanks (ASTs) also have to meet EPA Spill, Prevention, Control and Countermeasure standards, regulations that cover tank design, construction and installation as well as ongoing monitoring and inspection, and clean-up if a spill occurs.